the-o-space/rl-effect-on-cot-monitorability/evals/README.md

 # Edit .env and set your tokens:
 #   OPENROUTER_API_KEY - Get from OpenRouter dashboard
 #   LOGFIRE_TOKEN - Get from Logfire project settings -> Write Tokens
+#   LOGFIRE_ENVIRONMENT - Your name or environment name (e.g., "theo-ryzhenkov")

 # If using direnv, add to .envrc:
 # dotenv .env